umutergin/umutergin.github.io/_posts/2018-11-19-how-js-works-behind-the-scenes.md

 So you clicked run or you refreshed your browser, what happens?

 First, code gets read line by line by a parser, checking for syntax errors first.
 If it encounters an error, instead of finishing the entire code, it quickly throws an error and stops the execution.
-If it does not encounters any errors, parser produces a data structure known as Abstract Syntax Tree-
+If it does not encounters any errors, parser produces a data structure known as Abstract Syntax Tree.
 >In computer science, an abstract syntax tree (AST), or just syntax tree, is a tree representation of the abstract syntactic structure of source code written in a programming language.
 Each node of the tree denotes a construct occurring in the source code.

 Then, our javascript code gets translated into machine code.
 This is the general idea.